zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 $\mathbf{u}_2$, ii) What is their relationship to $\lambda_1$ and $\lambda_2$, and iii) What fraction of the total variance is captured by the two eigenvectors.

+### c.
+Compare with best random projection directions

+Compare the optimal directions $\mathbf{u}_1$ and $\mathbf{u}_2$, with the best obtained in Assign1.
+Print the angle between the corresponding directions, to see how close the random search directions come to the corresponding eigenvectors.

 ## Submission

 Submit your notebook via submitty, named **assign2.ipynb**.
 The notebook should be